nagasudhirpulla/taming_python/blog/skills/matplotlib_format_axis_ticks.md

 ```
 ![matplotlib_strmethod_formatter_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/matplotlib_strmethod_formatter_demo.PNG)
 ### Control axis tick labels text with user defined function using 'FuncFormatter'
+`FuncFormatter` should be supplied with a function that takes in tick value and tick position and outputs the tick label string
 ```python
 import matplotlib.pyplot as plt import matplotlib as mpl